Unity-Technologies/Graphics/Packages/com.unity.render-pipelines.high-definition/Documentation~/HDRP-Features.md

 ### Render Pipeline Wizard

-To help you set up HDRP quickly and correctly, HDRP provides the Render Pipeline Wizard.
-Use the wizard to fix configuration issues with a single button click, and create a template Scene that is already configured with default Scene settings.
+To help you set up HDRP, HDRP provides the Render Pipeline Wizard.
+Use the wizard to fix configuration issues with a single button click, and create a template Scene that's already configured with default Scene settings.
 For more information on the Render Pipeline Wizard, including a description of how to use it, see the [Render Pipeline Wizard documentation](Render-Pipeline-Wizard.md).

 ### Rendering Debugger

-The Rendering Debugger contains many debugging and visualization tools to help you to understand and solve any issues quickly.
+The Rendering Debugger contains debugging and visualization tools to help you to understand and solve any issues.
 For more information on the Rendering Debugger, including a description of how to use it, see the [Rendering Debugger documentation](Render-Pipeline-Debug-Window.md).

 ### LookDev
 ![](Images/HDRPFeatures-LookDev.png)